w3c/wot-thing-description/README.md

 ## Known Implementations

 The W3C WoT collects known implementations at <https://www.w3.org/WoT/developers/>.
-Implementations of REPO NAME are found under categories X, Y and Z.
+Implementations of the Thing Description are found under all categories

 ## Labeling Conventions